OADA/oada-formats/docs/oada-tools.md

 ```

 In this case, we have a defined vocab term named `crop-type` that already contains a set of known
 possible values.
-The `crop-index` want to use that vocab term for indexing.
+The `crop-index` wants to use that vocab term for indexing.
 Therefore,
 it specifies it's traveling context with a value that looks the same as a `crop-type`, and a source
 of `oada.vocab.crop-type`.
 Then, since each of the known values can be keys that link to another
 resource, it specifies each of the known values of `crop-type` as a possible key on the resource.